-Requires cost-benefit analyses and legislative approval prior to privatizing activities provided by state employees; requires savings of at least five percent to be identified.
+Retains requirement for cost-benefit analyses and legislative approval prior to privatizing services or activities provided by state employees; prohibits implementing privatization project plans unless savings of at least five percent are to be achieved.
 House retained, Executive and Senate deleted.